 This is no longer a theoretical inquiry that’s pressuring artificial intelligence stocks.
-Earlier this week, the European Commission disclosed a series of ethical principles designed to influence the underpinnings of AI infrastructures.
+The European Commission has disclosed a series of ethical principles designed to influence the underpinnings of AI infrastructures.
 The idea is to ensure a clear and transparent foundation before AI firms run wild with their products and services.

 Indeed, it’s no surprise that the European Union is taking a lead in this field.
 In years prior, the EU introduced groundbreaking data-privacy laws that protect consumers from predatory behavior.
 Additionally, the organization aggressively prosecuted AI stocks for anti-competitive actions and tax evasion.

 The commission’s attention to this matter demonstrates is the awesome potential for AI stocks.
 We already know from the Terminator series how AI can go awry.
 That said, we see in real-time the many positive impacts that AI platforms provide.

 Thanks to the EU’s guidelines, we can set aside many of the ethical concerns, and instead focus on optimistic trends.
 Here are seven artificial intelligence stocks to consider: